Laulajatar/dotfiles-public/Readme.md

 [Nord-vim theme Github](https://github.com/arcticicestudio/nord-vim)

 **Notepadqq**
-The theme has not been updated with current colors, since I'm using neovim now.
+The theme has not been updated, since I'm using neovim now.
+The colors probably look crap on anything that isn't tes4 code.

 **Discord**
 Using [discocss](https://github.com/mlvzk/discocss) to inject a theme.

+**Firefox**
+Some additional about:config changes
+`toolkit.legacyUserProfileCustomizations.stylesheets` true
+`browser.tabs.tabMinWidth` 120
+`mousewheel.min_line_scroll_amount` 25 (yea, yea, this has nothing to do with looks)
+`browser.compactmode.show` true (does this even still do anything??)
+`full-screen-api.ignore-widgets` true

 Icons
 -----